Skateside/pocket-grimoire/README.md

 The JSON file created on the [official script tool](https://script.bloodontheclocktower.com/) will be understood.

-> :warning: There is currently no support for homebrew characters or localised characters.
-Only official (and unreleased but announced) IDs will be recognised.

 Optionally, you can include a name for the script.
 To do this, include an entry in the JSON with the ID `_meta`:

 ```js